There are many reasons you may be drawn to begin a yoga practice.

 How to do it:

-Hold the posture for several steady breaths.
-To exit Dolphin pose, gently place your knees on your mat with an exhale.
+- Hold the posture for several steady breaths.
+To exit the Dolphin pose, gently place your knees on your mat with an exhale.

 Beginner’s tip: keep a slight bend in your knees to be sure your spine stays straight and long.